TheAngryHermit/jsos/README.md

 ## Documentation

+(WIP!!!!)
 Full documentation is available in the Wiki: https://github.com/TheAngryHermit/jsos/wiki